pouchdb/pouchdb-server/README.md

                           upon restart.
 (Defaults to
                           /_config/pouchdb_server/in_memory which defaults to
                           false).
+   --sqlite               Use PouchDB over SQLite instead of LevelDOWN.
+                          (Defaults to /_config/pouchdb_server/sqlite which
+                          defaults to false).
    -r, --proxy            Proxy requests to the specified host.
 Include a
                           trailing '/'.
 (Defaults to
                           /_config/pouchdb_server/proxy which defaults to